burger

 What is the Cost of an SDR?

-In today’s fiercely competitive business environment, lead generation and sales prospecting are essential for building a steady revenue stream.
-Spearheading these efforts are Sales Development Representatives (SDRs).
+Lead generation and sales prospecting are essential for building a steady revenue stream.
+And spearheading these efforts on the front line of sales are Sales Development Representatives (SDRs).

 SDRs play a critical role in the sales process.
 By qualifying leads and corresponding with potential clients, they’re responsible for many revenue growth opportunities.